mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 ---

-## Nikon Coolpix

-*My everyday carry*

-The Coolpix lives in my purse.
-It's small enough to fit in a purse and I take it whenever I'm out with friends, exploring a new place, or just want a decent camera without committing to something heavy.
-It's a fully digital point-and-shoot, but I do adjust scene settings depending on conditions, changing things like brightness and flash depending on where I am and how much light is available.
-The built-in flash is one of its strengths; it handles flash photography well, which makes it great for indoor settings and evening outings where light is tricky.

----

 ## Sony Handycam

 *My fav vintage video camera*

 My dad used the Sony Handycam to video document our family life growing up from birthdays, to holidays, to trips, to swim meets, to ordinary weekends.
 Watching those tapes back is one of the most special things, something we do as a family at Christmas time especially, but something I love to do any day I'm feeling nostalgic or homesick.
-Now the same Sony Handycam is mine, and I've carried on the tradition in my own way, using it to video document my life as an adult living in Hawai'i.
+Now the same Sony Handycam is mine, and I'm using it to video document my life living in Hawai'i.
 The vibe from this camera is so nostalgic, warm, and more like a memory than a recording.

 ---